lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ### New features {#new-features}

 Brand Portal now executes automatic jobs every twelve hours to delete all Brand Portal assets that are published to AEM.
-See [What's new in Experience Manager Assets Brand Portal](whats-new.md)
+As a result, you do not need to delete the assets in the Contribution folder manually to keep the folder size below the threshold limit.
+See [What's new in Experience Manager Assets Brand Portal](whats-new.md).

 ### Critical Issues Fixed {#critical-issues-fixed}